alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="April 4 - Crystal, WA" vert="10,486ft" >}}
 First time in Washington.
-Crystal was a fun mountain with zero visibilty.
+Crystal was a fun mountain with zero visibility.
 Did a short day before heading south.
 These were also the first time I was on my Deacon 84s.
 Fun ski, but probably the wrong skis for the conditions.
 {{< /expandable-box >}}

 {{< expandable-box title="April 5 - Timberline, OR" vert="10,845ft" >}}
-Expored the mountain by myself.
+Explored the mountain by myself.
 Got into some hairy situations when I accidently went out of bounds and ended up in a creek.
 Fresh snow, but not a lot of steep to use it.
 {{< /expandable-box >}}

 #### Week 13